All the Bright Places (film): Plot

 On one occasion, Finch and Violet stay out all night by accident, upsetting Violet's parents.
-At school that day, Finch loses his temper on Violet's ex-boyfriend after being called "freak."
+At school that day, he loses his temper on Violet's ex-boyfriend after being called "freak."
 The two boys fight, and Finch leaves in his car.
-Violet, who broke up the fight, ends up in the principal's office with Finch's closest friend, Charlie, who talks to her about Finch.
+Violet, who broke up the fight, ends up in the principal's office with Finch's closest friend, Charlie, who talks to her about him.

 Finch attends a support group session, earlier recommended by the school guidance counselor, but nothing fruitful comes of it, partly because he cannot describe his problems.
 He visits the bar where his sister Kate works and prompts her to speculate on why their father was abusive, and whether he could have been helped.
 Upset, Kate dismisses the topic, saying she doesn't care, and that their father is someone else's problem now.
 Disappointed, Finch leaves for their house, where Violet is waiting.
-As she questions him about the post-it notes he put up, he alludes to his episodes of "dark moods" when he fails to "stay awake."
-Eventually, Finch is convinced he is beyond help and shouts at her to leave.
+As she questions him about the post-it notes put up everywhere, he alludes to his episodes of "dark moods" when he fails to "stay awake."
+Finally, convinced he is beyond help, he shouts at her to leave.

 Finch disappears again.
-Advised by her father, Violet checks places they had visited together and drives to the Blue Hole.
-There, she finds Finch's clothes and phone, and correctly infers that he has drowned.
+As suggested by her father, Violet checks places they had visited together and drives to the Blue Hole.
+There, she finds Finch's clothes and phone, and correctly infers that he has drowned himself.
 Some time later, she attends his funeral.

 While healing from Finch's suicide, Violet finds the map they used to travel around Indiana and notices the last location they were supposed to visit together marked in red.
 It's the Travelers' Prayers Chapel, a resting place for travelers and a place of healing for mourners.
 She finds his signature in the guest book.

-With Finch gone, Violet presents their school project alone.
-She reads aloud her writing on the lessons Finch taught her.
-In the last scene, Violet swims by herself in the Blue Hole.